 Robert is the director and senior instructor of the Dr. Vodder School-International.
 He was first certified as an instructor in 1986 and has since introduced thousands of students to the Dr. Vodder method of MLD.
 He has authored and presented many papers and articles internationally.
 With over 32 years of clinical experience, teaching and research on the Dr. Vodder method of MLD and CDT, Robert conveys a passion and dedication for this work.
 His patient, empathic approach encourages students to find the best way to engage their innate skills as therapists.

 From 1990 to present, Koby has maintained a private clinical practice, as a Registered Massage Therapist.
 Since 1992, the focus has been primarily with lymphatic pathologies, including lymphoedemas, post surgical interventions, traumas and wound care.
-Koby was first certified as Dr. Vodder School Instructor in 1995.
+Koby was first certified as a Dr. Vodder School Teacher in 1995.
 Having worked with students of diverse disciplines (massage therapists, physiotherapists, occupational therapists, nurses, and doctors), Koby has enjoyed the privilege of teaching internationally on several continents.
 She has presented at many conferences: lymphedema, wound care, world conference on breast cancer, and scientific aesthetician.
-She has participated at the board level of several organizations, and is currently a co-chair of the Education Working Group of the Canadian Lymphedema Framework.
+She has participated at the board level of several organizations, and is currently on the Education Working Group of the Canadian Lymphedema Framework.
 Koby has been a member in good standing with the International Society of Lymphology (ISL) since 2001, a member of the Lymphology Association of North America (LANA) since 2002.
 She is passionate about the Dr. Vodder method of Manual Lymph Drainage, and enjoys seeing the benefit it brings to patients.
 “It feels like teaching is a natural extension of my clinical practice.
 Plus it has a wonderful exponential advantage.
 Sharing knowledge with therapists means more patients will benefit.”

 Kathy Fleming graduated from the University of Connecticut, 1977, with a BS in Physical Therapy.
 She has worked in rehabilitation and community hospitals with in- and out-patients, nursing homes, state and private institutions for the mentally and physically handicapped, school pediatric programs, private practices, Visiting Nurses Home Care PT.
 Kathy has attended many continuing education classes, including certification as a Lebed Method-Focus on Healing Instructor.
 She was the first PT in Massachusetts to become Dr. Vodder School MLD/CDT certified (in Austria in 1994) and has been actively doing this work since then.
 Kathy also certified in MLD/CDT at the Foeldi College in Germany in 1999.
-She committed to carrying on with the BEST by becoming certified as a Dr. Vodder Basic teacher in 2005, Dr. Vodder Therapy I teacher in 2011 and a Dr. Vodder Therapy II & III teacher in 2016.
+She committed to carrying on with the BEST by becoming certified as a Dr. Vodder Basic teacher in 2005, Dr. Vodder Therapy I teacher in 2011, a Dr. Vodder Therapy II & III teacher in 2016 and Review instructor in 2018.
 Kathy states: “I love this work and the positive impact it has upon the quality of life of those to whom we bring it!!”

 With more than 25 years of professional experience as consultant, teacher, therapist and designer of spa therapies.
 Anne Bramham is the founder of ASTECC (American Spa Therapy and Education Certification Council) and the owner of the Bramham Institute in West Palm Beach, Florida.
 An instructor of Manual Lymph Drainage with the Vodder School since 1995, Anne opened the first hospital based Lymphedema treatment center in South Florida.
 In recent years Anne has been instrumental in introducing MLD to the Spa and Wellness community.
 In 2005 she introduced the Vodder sponsored Spa Body Certification program to serve as a bridge between the medical use of MLD and the world of wellness.
 The program facilitates the use of MLD in conjunction with spa therapies and rehabilitation from cosmetic surgery and has been adopted by a number of resort spas including Mobil's first ever 5 Star Award Winning Montage Spa.